-Workers’ compensation is your sole remedy in most cases, but the team at Husain Law & Associates, P.C. can explain whether you qualify to sue your employer in court.
+Workers’ compensation is your sole remedy in most cases, but the team at Husain Law + Associates Accident Attorneys, P.C. can explain whether you qualify to sue your employer in court.
 Under certain circumstances, you can file a civil lawsuit to recover damages that workers’ comp does not pay.
 Examples include pain and suffering, emotional distress, scarring and disfigurement, and many more.

 Set Up a Free Consultation with a Houston Oil Rig Accident Lawyer

 It is a relief to know that you have multiple options after being injured in a workplace accident, but you can see that legal representation is critical.
-Our team at Husain Law & Associates, P.C. is dedicated to pursuing your remedies, whether through a workers’ comp or personal injury claim.
+Our team at Husain Law + Associates Accident Attorneys, P.C. is dedicated to pursuing your remedies, whether through a workers’ comp or personal injury claim.
 Please contact us today at 713-800-1200 or visit our website to schedule a no-cost case review with a Texas oil rig accident attorney.

 Talk to a Firm That's Earned a National Reputation